-If the issuer's total secured debt to total consolidated debt ratio is higher than 50%, we consider the senior unsecured debt creditor of the issuer to be significantly disadvantaged.
-Thus, we would rate the senior unsecured debt issue one notch below the ICR of the issuer.
+If the issuer's total secured debt to total consolidated debt ratio (secured debt ratio) is higher than 50%, we consider the senior unsecured debt creditor of the issuer to be significantly disadvantaged.
+Thus, we will rate the senior unsecured debt issue one notch below the ICR of the issuer.